This blog post was edited on 29 June 2021 with the four-week delay to lockdown easing.

 Covid saw an almost doubling of Universal Credit claimants.
 Understanding that every tenant is different, it's important that we ensure that all information gathered is considered in the tenant referencing process – without sweeping checks that can potentially discriminate against certain tenants.

-But with the roadmap out of lockdown, we’re not out of the woods just yet.
+But with the final stage of the roadmap out of lockdown to come, we’re not out of the woods just yet.

-How will our tenant referencing change with the roadmap out of lockdown?
+How will our tenant referencing change with the delayed roadmap out of lockdown?

 Tenants’ situations are incredibly nuanced, especially with all of the upcoming government and economic changes.
-As we enter what we expect to be the most precarious time for renters, the roadmap out of lockdown, we will ensure our referencing takes every check and possible change into account.
+At every step of the way, we will ensure our referencing takes all possible changes into account.

-The Coronavirus Act: Eviction Ban and 6 months notice will end at the end of May
+The Coronavirus Act: Eviction Ban and 6 months notice ended on 31 May

-A year on from the start of the Eviction Ban (which was momentarily lifted during the summer months), 31 May is set to be its end date, alongside the removal of the 6-month notice period that must be served to tenants before eviction proceedings.
+The Eviction Ban was lifted on 31 May, alongside the reduction of 6-months to 4-months required notice that must be served to tenants before eviction proceedings.

 Employers start contributing to furlough in July

 Announced at the Budget 2021, furlough will end on September 20 2021.
-Also, from July, the government will introduce an employer contribution for the cost of unworked hours: 10% in July, 20% in August and 20% in September.
+From July, the government will introduce an employer contribution: 10% in July, 20% in August and 20% in September.

-This could be an incredibly risky move from the Chancellor; will workplaces be able to contribute to their employees' salaries from as early as July?
+The decision not to delay the dates in line with the lockdown extension could be an incredibly risky move from the Chancellor; will workplaces be able to contribute to their employees' salaries from July?
 This will put a test on the stability of the job market, especially for the industries that have relied so heavily on furloughing their staff such as retail, service and hospitality.
 Employers may even question whether they still need the same number of employed staff come July.
-And although we're hopeful that the roadmap out of lockdown will continue without a hitch, if the Prime Minister puts the brakes on the next stage, this could severely jeopardise job market recovery.
+With the Prime Minister putting the brakes on the next stage of lockdown easing, this could severely jeopardise job market recovery.

 The rise in unemployment caused by COVID-19 has already led to a rise in Universal Credit claimants.
-While the roadmap out of lockdown bodes well for unemployment rates, we will still hold at all of these variables together, to provide agents and landlords with the most accurate and safest risk scoring for tenants in the coming months.
+We will continue to hold at all of these variables together, including the furlough changes, to provide agents and landlords with the most accurate and safest risk scoring for tenants in the coming months.

 The job market seems to be recovering with lockdown easing

-We are currently seeing a growth in employment in the UK.
-The number of people in pay-rolled employment has risen for a third consecutive month, with an increase of 68,000 last month as found by the Office for National Statistics.
-We can only expect this to rise even further with the roadmap out of lockdown.
+Reuters found that UK payroll numbers rose by 197,000 in May, the biggest rise on record.
+We can only expect this to rise even further as we approach the final lockdown easing date.
 However, even with job market recovery and a hopeful decrease in unemployment levels, referencing needs to take into account the elevated risk of tenants in their probation period.

 It is estimated that almost one in five new employees fails to get through their probationary period.
 Therefore, we will continue to find out all the necessary information regarding the renter's probation to determine the risk levels of renting to them.